Pope Francis is in Democratic Republic of Congo, its first papal visit since 1985 - NewsBreak

 As infighting continues in the Biden administration over the future of TikTok, the video streaming giant is marshaling its resources toward one goal: convincing the public it is a safe platform.
 The company recently launched a full-fledged charm offensive that has included rapid-fire meetings in Washington with TikTok CEO Shou...

-Brazil's Jair Bolsonaro has applied for a 6-month visa to remain in the U.S.

-Brazil's former president Jair Bolsonaro has applied for a six-month visa to remain in the U.S. as his home country continues to investigate whether he's partially responsible for an attack on Brasilia's capital buildings last month.
-Bolsonaro left Brazil for Florida on Dec.
-30, two days before the inauguration of...

-Blinken postpones his Beijing trip after a Chinese balloon is spotted over Montana
+Blinken postpones his China trip after a Chinese balloon is spotted over Montana

 The U.S. State Department says Secretary Antony Blinken has postponed his trip to Beijing amid concerns about a Chinese surveillance balloon flying over U.S. airspace.
 The Pentagon said Thursday it had "very high confidence" that the high-altitude surveillance balloon came from China and is being used to collect information from sensitive sites.